youcan-shop/coding-challenges/Software Engineer/README.md

-# Software Engineer - Frontend VueJs coding challenge
+# Software Engineer - Coding challenge

 ## How to participate

-1. Read the instructions carefully and do not hesitate to check the **Links and resources** section before you start or during the challenge.
+1. Read the instructions carefully and do not hesitate to check the **Links and resources** section before you start.
+2. Join us in [slack](https://join.slack.com/t/next-media-team/shared_invite/enQtMzM0MjIzNjkyNDUxLTI5ZjhhNTkxZTZiYzdkODIyMDkyZWIyNjFlZTE5MmQzMjNkNzZkOTdmMjcyY2Q1NTZlN2E2NTBkYjk1MGU3Mjk), then join **#tech-challenge** and do not hesitate to address any question, there is no stupid question, we're available to help daily.
-2. When you're ready to start the test, Init a Github repository named *{your_name}-taas-frontend-challenge* and let us know by sharing the link by email to
-**tech-challenge@nextmedia.ma** with the object **you_name - Coding Challenge Frontend VueJs**. *(it'll be considered as the time your started working on the challenge)*
+3. When you're ready to start the test, make sure you init a Github repository and share the link by email to **tech-challenge@nextmedia.ma** with the object **Coding Challenge Software Engineer application by FirstName LastName**, it'll be considered as the time your started working on the challenge.
-3. Once you're done with the test, reply all the same thread mail to notify us you're done with the challenge.
+4. Once you're done with the test, reply again by email to notify us you're done with it.

-You can join us in [slack](https://join.slack.com/t/next-media-team/shared_invite/enQtMzM0MjIzNjkyNDUxLTI5ZjhhNTkxZTZiYzdkODIyMDkyZWIyNjFlZTE5MmQzMjNkNzZkOTdmMjcyY2Q1NTZlN2E2NTBkYjk1MGU3Mjk), then join **#tech-challenge** and do not hesitate to address any question, there is no stupid question, we're available to help daily.
+Make sure you spare an **average of 4 hours**, and a **maximum of 1 day** to work on the challenge.

 ## Context

+### Product definition
+- name (string)
+- description (string)
+- price (float)
+- image (file)
+- belongs to n categories

+### Category definition
+- name (string)
+- parent category (null|category)

+### Features
+- Ability to create a product (from cli)
+- A listing products with ability to sort by price, or/and filter by a category (from web)

+### Testing
+- product creation should be covered by automated tests

+#### Notes
-- You should focus to build a small and concise app the right way using best bractices.
+- You should build a small and concise app the right way.

-- The Frontend App is based on the [Github REST API v3](https://developer.github.com/v3/) as a backend.

-- The goal of this test is more to evaluate the way of thinking, design and quality of code (We accept juniors and seniors).
+- Wrap Eloquent queries in repository layer, so never use eloquent outside the repository

-- CSS & colors and templating are not evaluated, use any template, we put interest more on UX and user interactions.
+- CSS & colors are not evaluated.
+- Do not hesitate to automate the build phase (front / backend)

 ## Technologies to use

-- VueJs / Javascript
+- Laravel / VueJs
-- Typescript
+- PHP7 / MySQL

-## Brief

-As a user I authorize my Github Account then I am able to list my repositories with some features:
-- Filter by name (autocomplete).

-As a user I access to two dashboards for a selected repository.
-- Commits history Dashboard: a listing of last x commits in a branch (master is default) with ability to select and show commits.
-- Pull Requests history: a listing of last Pull Requests with ability to select and show pull requests.

-## Features

-### Commit history feature

-When the user is on commit history page, commits history is displayed in the left side, he can filter by branch name. when the user selects a particular commit, it append in the right side of the page the preview code changes related to this commit.

-### Last Pull Requests feature

-When the user is on last pull requests page, Pull Requests are listed by date desc in the left side.
-When the user selects a Pull requests, it appends commits related to this pull request in the right side.
-When the user selects a particular commit, it appends a third side in the right with previewing code changes related. to the selected commit.

-## Mockup

-A mockup describing the UI could be helpful for well understanding the brief, available here => https://app.moqups.com/sZB0qKZrxH/view

 ## Evaluation criteria 🚨
 - Accuracy to follow instructions.
 - Respect of software engineering principles : DRY, KISS, YAGNI, SOLID.
-- Code readability and and app design.
+- Code readability and coding style (PSR).
 - Clean commit history in git making code review easy, push progressively instead of pushing the whole project in a single commit.
-- Quality of documentation (The readme should be short and concise, get inspired from open source projects readme).
+- Quality of documentation (The readme should be short and concise, like open source projects readme).

 ## Instructions
 - Put more focus on code quality and less on speed.
-- Don't hack something quickly, take your time and craft something clean, with layers, separation of concerns and with following good frontend practices.
+- Don't hack something quickly, take your time and craft something clean, with layers and separation of concerns.
 - Write a readable and maintainable code.
+- Subscribe to the repository, so you're notified about any change performed in this test

+The goal of this test is more to evaluate the way of thinking, design and quality of code (We accept juniors and seniors).

 ## Questions?